Trees

 Among others (including natural regenerations of woody species):

-Thewhite service tree or mountain ash (Sorbus aria (L.) Crantz) and the mountain ash (Sorbus aucuparia L.).
+The White service tree or Mountain ash (Sorbus aria (L.) Crantz) and the Mountain ash (Sorbus aucuparia L.).

 The Common Chestnut or Sweet Chestnut (Castanea sativa Mill.) whose chestnuts, especially rich in carbohydrates, constitute an